guibueno/guibueno.github.io/_features/exercises.markdown

 ### In a nutshell

-**Exercises** are focused practices that prompt and scaffold learners to produce communicative utterances in the target language.
+**Exercises** are focused practices that prompt and scaffold learners to produce communicative utterances in their target language.

 ### Within the narrative

+Infected learners develop the capacity to also talk to other language bugs.
+Each bug is interested in one particular topic or action, such as knowing about the family, the house, or the routine of learners.

 ### Association with existing resources

 In the past, language schools typically used printed materials (Liu, 2009, p.
 521) and "audio-cassettes or audio CDs of pre-recorded listening materials" (Kukulska-Hulme; Shield, 2007, p.
 2) to engage learners in speaking practice.

+**LanguageBug** exercises are essentially adaptations of these materials, with a few important improvements:

+* The pace of exercises is very fast, in order to make it very challenging,
+* *Exercises* prompt learners with both visual/written and audio clues, and
+* *Principles* will scaffold learners prior to practicing through exercises.

 ### Functions

-* Engage learners in speaking practice,
+* Engage learners in speaking practice from the beginning,
-* Help learners build relevant and personal vocabulary,
 * Introduce learners to sentence structure without using grammar,
+* Help learners build relevant and personal vocabulary, and
+* Explain to learners why it is relevant to learn the contents in each exercise.

 ### Example: **Self-introduction**